Man sitting a table with coffee in one hand and a cell phone in the other hand

 Soft Inquiry

-• Some loans, like Buy Now, Pay Later installment loans, may also require a soft inquiry before you’re approved for a purchase
+• Some loans, like buy now, pay later installment loans, may also require a soft inquiry before you’re approved for a purchase

 • Won’t impact your credit score

 If you’re interested in learning when and why your lenders are pulling your credit report, reach out to them.
+You can find their contact information on your credit report.